btjimerson/yba-terraform/aws-single-region/README.md

 ## Introduction

-This repository contains a Terraform configuration to create a multi-region AWS environment with Yugabyte Platform.
+This repository contains a Terraform configuration to create a single-region AWS environment with Yugabyte Platform.
 By default, this configuration creates:

-* 3 VPCs in 3 regions
+* A VPC in one region
-* A public and a private subnet in each VPC
+* A public and a private subnet in the VPC
-* A security group for each VPC to allow the required YugabyteDB traffic
+* A security group for the VPC to allow the required YugabyteDB traffic
-* A peering connection between each VPC
-* A VPC dedicated to Yugabyte Platform
-* A peering connection between the Yugabyte Platform VPC and each node VPC
 * An EC2 instance with Replicated installed to install Yugabyte Platform

-Once this configuration is applied, you are ready to install Yugabyte Platform, multi-region AWS cloud provider, and the corresponding Universe.
+Once this configuration is applied, you are ready to install Yugabyte Platform, single-region AWS cloud provider, and the corresponding Universe.

 ## Prerequisites